AliYasser2003/first_minidevops_project/README.md

+* (SIMPLE UI AND FOCUSING ON THE ARCHITECTURE OF BUILDING AS DEVOPS ENGINEER)

-DevOps Project 1 --Simple Nose.js App
+DevOps Project 1 --Simple Node.js App
 ****************************************
 This is my first DevOps project where I built a simple Node.js application and automated its deployment using Docker, GitHub Actions, and AWS EC2.